tutek1/DTLabs/07_Animation&Physics/lab07.md

 Since the last template I have added and changed quite a few things in our game.

 ### 2D Puzzle
 Quite a large addition is the 2D puzzle section.
-It works in a similar way to the **platforming section** except you use the mouse to play it.
+It works similarly as the **platforming section** except you use the mouse to play it.
 You can have a look at the code and node setup if you are interested in how games that are controlled with a mouse work.

 ![](img/Puzzle2D.png)

 ### Player Stats
-Some of the player parameters (`speed`, `jump_force`, `health`, `can_double_jump`, etc.) will change during the gameplay though the upgrade system.
+Some player parameters (`speed`, `jump_force`, `health`, `can_double_jump`, etc.) will change during the gameplay though the upgrade system.
 To easily handle changes, saving, and loading of these parameters I created a `Resource` class called **PlayerStats** that has all of these parameters.
 This way the stats of the player can be changed on the go.

 > aside negative
 > Some parameters, that do not change (`rotation_speed`, `gravity`, `acceleration`, etc.), are still present as `@export` parameters of the player class.